 I think, as with many favorite foods, versions of Singapore Street Noodles have transformed over time.
 Some versions have shrimp and chicken, some shrimp and pork; some only one of those meats.
 Some have curry.
 Some are spicy.
 They all use rice noodles (which are naturally gluten-free) and stir fry as the means to combine the flavors in the dish.

-I too have created my own version, staying true to the basics of what we know as Singapore Street Noodles in the U.S., adding some of what I love about similar noodle recipes from Singapore.
+I too have created my own Singapore noodles recipe, staying true to the basics of what we know as Singapore Street Noodles in the U.S., adding some of what I love about similar Singapore noodle recipes from that region.
 It’s a spicy combination of chicken, lean pork, shrimp with a bit bacon for a flavor similar to Chinese barbecue pork.
 There are sultry spices and some crunch too.
 The recipe makes a very large batch however vermicelli rice noodles tend to be less filling allowing the diner to eat more to make a meal!
 What a delicious fate.

 One quick tip about stir fry cooking: have all of your ingredients prepared beforehand and at the ready.
 It’s a fast cooking process allowing everything to retain a great texture, color and flavor.
 There is no time however to prepare anything during the cooking time.

 - Spicy Ramen Noodles